 Consider the following four steps for personally combatting disinformation:

 1. Cultivate digital literacy

-Uncensored social media sites and forums such as Parler, 4chan, 8khun, Bitchute, and Newsmax are highly susceptible to conflating fact and opinion, and are breeding grounds for redpilling.
+Uncensored social media sites and forums such as Parler, 4chan, 8khun, Bitchute, and Newsmax are highly susceptible to conflating facts and opinions and are breeding grounds for redpilling.
 If you peruse them, do it with discretion and a critical eye.

 2. Assume the posture of a learner, not an expert